silentdiverchris/Archivist/README.md

 The reason for this process being that I like to keep credentials, account details etc. in little text files, screen shots etc. in various directories, decrypting them manually to view and update them, and either immediately (re-)encrypt manually or more likely, leave them for Archivist to process.

-My main development PC runs various Archivist jobs several times a day so nothing stays unsecured for long and will always be secured before any archiving is done so I know no sensitive data is in plain text on any of my backups.
+My main development PC runs various Archivist jobs several times a day so nothing stays unsecured for long and will always be secured before any archiving is done so I know no sensitive data is in plain text in any of my backups.

 It will take each file name and append '.aes' to it to determine the encrypted file name, so 'SecretPassword.txt' will be encrypted into 'SecretPassword.txt.aes'.